robatwilliams/decent-code/topics/tests.md

 ## Assertions

 **Use strict assertions.** These strengthen the test and make it more likely to detect future regressions.
-Examples include object identity equality vs. logical equality, and boolean values vs. truthy/falsy.
+Examples include strict equality, and errors/exceptions of specific types with specific messages.

 **Use the most appropriate assertions.** Test frameworks include assertions other than equality.
 They clarify the test code, and produce better failure messages.